pemcg/manageiq-automation-howto-guide/chapter18/service_dialogs.md

   list_values.each { |key, value| $evm.object[key] = value }
 ```

-The _values_ key can take as its value either a list (of tuples) or a hash.
-This contains the key/value pairs representing the choices to be displayed in the dynamic element, and the corresponding _data\_type_ value to be read and returned as the _dialog\_*_ option if that choice is selected.

 ### Read-Only and Protected Elements

 CloudForms Management Engine 5.4 also introduced the concept of read-only elements for service dialogs, which cannot be changed once displayed.
 Having a text box dynamically populated, but read-only, makes it ideal for displaying messages.